Skip to main content

 Summary

-Instructor: Erin M. Brown, MA, MFA
+Instructor: Erin M. Brown, MA, MFA, Director and Creator of Aquinas Writing Advantage

 Special notes

-Students should sign up for both this course and the 3-1-Lab, Fabula Writing Lab (Composition): The Wonder of Writing with Naming and Action (Nouns & Verbs, a companion practicum course)
+Students should sign up for both this course and the 3-1-Lab, Writing Lab (Composition): The Wonder of Writing with Naming and Action (Nouns & Verbs, a companion practicum course)

 Total classes